-Sparham pool, Lyng
+Sparham pool, Lyng Survey site characteristics

 Sparham pool is a recent addition to the annual survey sites on the River Wensum.
-Initially surveyed in 2013 to ascertain possible effects of stocked barbel on resident stocks the site now forms part of a national water resources network.
-Externally funded, survey take place annually.
+Initially surveyed in 2013 to ascertain possible effects of stocked barbel on resident stocks, the site now forms part of a national water resources network for annual survey.
 Lyng Mill effectively separates this site from the Elsing Mill survey site.
 Surveys took place in 2017, 2018 and 2019.
 Calculated survey area is 1650 m2.
 A mix of hydro geomorphologic features (bends, deep narrows, wide shallows, riffle, pool, glide, silt berms, sand patches, undercut bends and gravel substrate) exist within the 150 metre survey length.
 Overhanging trees with roots trailing in the water along with grass and rush grow each side of the 11 metre wide channel.

-Dense stands of macrophytes grow in the river, mainly (potamogeton, callitriche, sparganium and vallis).
+Dense stands of macrophytes grow in the river, mainly pondweed, starwort and burr reed.
 On the gravel riffles, water crowfoot is evident.